kmalhotra2academic/Assignment1_KrishMalhotra2/README.md

 - Implemented new behaviors (withdrawal fees, minimum balance, interest).
 - Added corresponding unit test files.
 - Updated Git workflow to use a feature branch for this stage.
+Assignment 3:  Strategy Pattern

+The Strategy Pattern lets each account type decide its own way of calculating service charges.
+Instead of putting the rules directly in the account classes, each account uses a separate strategy — like Overdraft, Minimum Balance, or Management Fee — to handle its fees.
+This keeps the code simple, flexible, and easy to update if bank policies change.

 ## Encapsulation
 Both classes use attributes with read-only properties to protect state.